randoneering/aws_dba_terraform_modules/README.md

 ## db_modules

-The following modules can be used to deploy Aurora MySQL, Aurora Postgres, and DocumentDB instances.
-I recently deleted some of the standalone rds and aurora modules to make way for more improved ones.
-You should see more coming soon.
+The following modules can be used to deploy Aurora MySQL, Aurora Postgres, RDS engines, and DocumentDB instances.
+I hope to keep updating these as I continue to itterate on best practices and truly make these modules geared towards other DBREs who are taking ownership of their database stack.

 ## Utilities